deksdeveloper/ragemp-roleplay-gamemode/README.md

 ## Final Notes
+Move the overlays.json file in the backend files to the main server folder.
 This project is almost ready to launch.
 With just a bit more effort and testing, you could take it live for players.
 Enjoy, and feel free to build on top of it!